rokka-io/rokka-site/source/_references/organizations.md

 ## Intro

-Organizations are what Rokka uses to group images together.
+Organizations are what rokka uses to group images together.
 A user can be part of multiple organizations.
 An organization is also part of the url to use the API and the rendering backend.
 It's a best practice to have one organization per backend that manages images.
 For example if you run two shops that might have overlapping images, having two separate organizations would be advisable.